Campaign Themes

 Your safety – our priority

-This year the Emergency Medicine Day campaign is dedicated to safety.
-Safety for our patients, who need care, attention and relief from pain and disease.
+In 2023, the Emergency Medicine Day campaign was dedicated to safety – safety for patients who need care, attention and relief from pain and disease.

 Healthcare professionals’ perceptions of patient safety in European